ENGLISH 3A03 Critical Race Studies

 Tutorials Participation: Tutorials start one week after classes begin.
 Students are expected to attend every tutorial and to be prepared to discuss the material weekly.

 Late assignment policy: All assignments must be given to your seminar tutor in class.
 There are no penalties for late papers; however, essays handed in after the due date will be graded without comment.
-Term work will not be received or reconsidered after the final day of this class.
+Term work will not be received or reconsidered after the final day of classes of term.
 Since the end of term is a very busy time, you are strongly advised not to leave the completion of your paper till this time.
 To be on the safe side, please discuss any concerns about term-work grades with your seminar tutor or me before the last day of classes.

 Academic dishonesty consists of misrepresentation by deception or by other fraudulent means and can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: “Grade of F assigned for academic dishonesty”), and/or suspension or expulsion from the university.
 It is your responsibility to understand what constitutes academic dishonesty.
 For information on the various kinds of academic dishonesty please refer to the Academic Integrity Policy, specifically Appendix 3, located at: http://www.mcmaster.ca/policy/Students-AcademicStudies/AcademicIntegrity.pdf